 RLI builds on previous work on reading and language interventions at The Centre for Reading and Language at the University of York by adapting teaching techniques found to be beneficial for other learners to meet the learning needs of children with Down syndrome.

-Down syndrome is one of the most common identified genetic causes of learning disability, affecting an estimated 1.6 million children worldwide.
+Down syndrome is one of the most common identified genetic causes of intellectual disability, affecting an estimated 1.6 million children worldwide.
 The condition is associated with a variety of developmental delays and health risks.
 All children with Down syndrome experience significant speech, language and literacy difficulties.

 Evidence suggests that targeted interventions can improve outcomes for other children experiencing language and reading difficulties.
 Evidence also suggests that teaching techniques can be adapted to better meet the specific learning needs of children with Down syndrome.
 RLI aims to improve outcomes by combining best practice in reading and language teaching and interventions for all children with best practice in teaching for children with Down syndrome.